bp153373/Custom-Animated-Contact-Form/README.md

 How to install

-- Download the .zip and open the files in a code editor.
+- Download the .zip and open the files in an editor.
 - Go to your wp-admin and find and click Contact > Add New.
 Give the new Form a Title to your liking.
 - Copy and paste all the code from 'index.html' and paste it into 'Form'.
 ---- Save it! -----